Entire home

 Alexandria

 Located in Alexandria, this holiday home is in the city centre.
-Smithsonian Institution and Washington Navy Yard are cultural highlights, and some of the area's popular attractions include National Air and Space Museum and National Museum of Natural History.
+Smithsonian Institution and National Museum of African American History and Culture are cultural highlights, and some of the area's popular attractions include National Air and Space Museum and National Museum of Natural History.
 Check out an event or a game at Capital One Arena, and consider making time for Smithsonian's National Zoo, a top attraction not to be missed.
-Kayaking and power boating offer great chances to get out on the surrounding water, or you can seek out an adventure with hiking/biking trails and cycling nearby.
+Kayaking and power boating offer great chances to get out on the surrounding water, or you can seek out an adventure with cycling and hiking nearby.

 Alexandria, VA